Fair Division of Goods in the Shadow of Market Values: The procedure for two agents

-Money (item 8) be either considered as an item of the division or it can be distributed in equal parts between the parties.
-We opt for the second option and, therefore, it is distributed equally to the two parties prior to any other assignment.
+Money (item 8) can either be considered as an item of the division or it can be distributed in equal parts between the parties.
+In the previous example, I considered the first option, while here I choose the second alternative to point out the fact that the procedure returns a satisfactory division without money transfers.